Mennauu/functional-programming/README.md

  .y(function(d) { return y(d.english) })
 ```

-5. We set the SVG and append it to svg and give it it's attributes.
-Now it's time to create a function where we will retrieve the data from the json file.
-In d3 it's really simple.
+5. We set the SVG and append it to the <svg> tag and give it it's attributes.
+Now it's time to create a function where we will retrieve the data from the JSON file.
+In d3 it's actually really simple.
 We can use the code beneath to retrieve the data and use it in a function called draw

 ```javascript
 d3.json("results.json", function(error, data) {